 Property tax revenues are collected as the result of special levies passed by the voters in the District.
 Taxes are levied on January 1.
 The taxpayer has the obligation of paying all taxes on April 30 or one-half then and one-half on October 31.
 Typically, slightly more than half of the collections are made on the April 30 date.
-The October 31 collection of property taxes will be recorded as revenue in the 2016-17 school year, consistent with the cash basis of accounting.
+The October 31 collection is not available in time to cover liabilities for the fiscal period ended August 31.
+Property taxes receivable are measurable but are considered to be available only if they are collected within 30 days after year-end.